 - Do a major review early on.
 Consider an intense review session of all your notes from the lectures and textbook readings to allow for a visit to your instructor with any questions you might have.

 - Breakdown tasks into chunks.
 As you schedule your study times try and breakdown each task into manageable one or two-hour time slots where you study certain chapters or similar content and concepts.

 NOTE: Study the most difficult material when you are most alert as trying to study while you’re mentally tired usually results in poor material retention.

-There are tons of study tools available to you on the internet, for your smartphone or table, and even tools you can create yourself.
+There are tons of study tools available to you on the internet, for your smartphone or tablet, and even tools you can create yourself.
 Useful study tools include:

 - Create study checklists.
 Identify all the material that you will be tested on; formulas, ideas, your notes, text assignments, etc. Creating a checklist allows you to breakdown your tasks into manageable chunks.

 - Record your notes.
 Audio recordings of your notes or even key points from your notes make it easy to study with your smartphone or iPod.
 Having an audio recording makes it easy to study as you’re walking, at the gym, or in any nonacademic environment.

 - Summary notes, maps, and flashcards.
 Summary notes should display lists and orders of ideas.
 Mapping is a type of visual framework that will help you recall important concepts or ideas and the relationships among these ideas.
 Flashcards enable you to test your ability to not only recognize important information but also your ability to retrieve information.

 - Study tool apps (for computers or smartphones).
 There is a wide variety of apps available to help you study either on- the- go or at home.
 A few of these apps include QUIZLET, STUDYBLUE, FLASHCARDS+, BRAINSCAPE, ACCELASTUDY, XMIND, EXAMTIME, EVERNOTEPEEK, and many more.